 EFZs represent the technical criteria on ecosystem protection; however policymakers need a legal mechanism for integrating these critical ecosystems into management systems (CCICED, 2014).
 Chinese policymakers have been using redlines as "bottom-line" targets for arable land, marine ecosystems, and forests for decades (Lü et al., 2013).
+The "bottom-line" aims to keep the total areas of arable land, marine ecosystems, and forests.
 Individual redlines, however, have led to fragmentation creating conflicts between government authorities, thus the new Ecological Redline Policy aims to unify different environmental and biological targets in order to move China towards coordinated management.
 In 2013, the CPC vowed that China will establish and observe ecological redlines to control development.
 Senior leaders consider ecological redlines central to achieving China's ecological civilization (Zheng and Ouyang, 2014).
 Ecological redlines are defined as the designation and enforcement of regulatory targets on ecosystem area to guarantee and maintain ecological safety and functionality, and biological diversity for national security, sustainable development, and human health (Bai et al., 2016; China MEP, 2017).
+The extent of ecological redlines must be strictly protected and no development activities are allowed.

 In 2015 ecological redlines gained official legal status in China's revised Environmental Protection Law.
-To date ecological redlines are the strictest legal targets on ecosystem protection where no development is prohibited.
+To date ecological redlines are the strictest legal targets on ecosystem protection where development is prohibited.
 The current procedures for delineating ecological redlines represent a combination of top-down and bottom-up procedures.
 For municipal and provincial governments to select ecological redlines they should conduct ecological assessments considering three criteria: (1) ecosystem services, (2) ecological sensitive areas, and (3) biodiversity conservation (China MEE, 2017).
+It usually includes important ecological function areas with important water conservation, biodiversity maintenance, water and soil conservation, windbreak and sand fixation, and coastal ecological stability, as well as sensitive and fragile areas of ecological environment such as soil erosion, land desertification, rocky desertification, and salinization.